Customer Education: A Beginner’s Guide

 Once your customer education program is defined, it’s time to create educational content.
 This is where course authoring software comes into play.
 If you want to provide your customers with versatile interactive content that engages them, opt for a well-rounded tool like iSpring Suite Max.

-• Build online courses on any topics you like in a matter of minutes right in PowerPoint
+- Build online courses on any topics you wish in a matter of minutes, right in PowerPoint.

 Step #6: Deliver learning content

 Once you’ve created your educational content, you need to share it with your end users and/or clients.
-Of course, you’ll publish general educational materials on your website, blog, and YouTube channel, but it is difficult to evaluate their effectiveness – if it only comes through feedback from customers.
-And you want to clearly understand if you have an effective customer education program that brings good results and helps your clients grow.
-For this, you will need a learning management system.
+Of course, you’ll publish general educational materials on your website, blog, and YouTube channel, but it’s difficult to evaluate their effectiveness – if it only comes through customer feedback.
+And you want to clearly understand if you have an effective customer education program that brings good business results and helps grow your customer lifetime value.
+For this, you’ll need a learning management system.

 When choosing the right customer education software, consider the following factors:

-Your customer education LMS is the tool your clients will come into the most contact with, so opt for one that’s intuitive and easy to use.
+Your customer education LMS is the tool your clients will have the most contact with, so opt for one that’s intuitive and easy to use.
 Search for a platform that users can navigate from day one.

 Can it record metrics?